puppeteer/puppeteer/docs/api/puppeteer.frame.goto.md

 If:

-- there's an SSL error (e.g. in case of self-signed certificates). - target URL is invalid. - the timeout is exceeded during navigation. - the remote server does not respond or is unreachable. - the main resource failed to load.
+- there's an SSL error (e.g. in case of self-signed certificates).

-This method will not throw an error when any valid HTTP status code is returned by the remote server, including 404 "Not Found" and 500 "Internal Server Error".
-The status code for such responses can be retrieved by calling [HTTPResponse.status()](./puppeteer.httpresponse.status.md).
+- target URL is invalid.

+- the timeout is exceeded during navigation.

+- the remote server does not respond or is unreachable.

+- the main resource failed to load.

 ## Remarks